Specialist Disability AccommodationExpressions of interest now open

 A shared home environment with two other house mates for people with sensory, intellectual, or cognitive impairment.

 A home providing high-level physical access for people with significant physical impairment, shared with two other house mates.

 A self-contained single occupancy villa for people with significant or profound intellectual disabilities to promote independence.

 A shared home with two housemates, with 24/7 support for people with high complex needs to feel safe and independent.

 These new homes will feature:

-- large private bedrooms with built-in wardrobes
+- large private bedroom with built-in wardrobe

 - a landscaped fenced backyard